sstelfox/stelfox.net/content/knowledge_base/linux/arduino.md

 sudo usermod -a -G uucp,dialout,lock $USER
 ```

-You'll need to log out of your Desktop Environment and back in for the group
+You'll need to log out of your desktop environment and back in for the group
 settings to take effect.

 ## Command-line Replacement